AnanyaSwarnkar/AnanyaSwarnkar/README.md

   >
 </p>

-- 🎓  A CSE Sophomore
+- 🎓  A CSE student

 - 👩‍💻 A Competitive Programmer and a Frontend Developer